pedrogmartins/gcmc-project/README.md

 # GCMC Project

 Investigation of gas adsoprtion in MOFs systems using neural network potential driven grand canonical Monte Carlo simulations.
-Here you will find a sample of scripts and jupyter notebooks to implement workflow tasks.
+Here you will find a sample of scripts to implement workflow tasks.

 ## Publications